spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/set-up-offloading.md

 ## 1. Create a worker configuration file

+[block:callout]
+{
+  "type": "info",
-<%(Callout type="info" message="You can skip this step if you launch a local deployment through PIE within the editor because the Unreal GDK adds the worker configuration file for your new offloaded worker type.
-However, when you launch a cloud deployment, but no configuration file for the new offloaded worker type is available, you must create a worker configuration file for it.")%>
+  "body": "You can skip this step if you launch a local deployment through PIE within the editor because the Unreal GDK adds the worker configuration file for your new offloaded worker type.
+However, when you launch a cloud deployment, but no configuration file for the new offloaded worker type is available, you must create a worker configuration file for it."
+}
+[/block]

 1. Open File Explorer and navigate to `<ProjectRoot>GameOne/spatial/workers/unreal`.
 2. Make a copy of the `spatialos.UnrealWorker.worker.json` file and rename it to `spatialos.<YourWorkerName>.worker.json`, where `YourWorkerName` is the name of the new offloaded worker type.